nikp123/xava/README.md

 Configuration
 -------------

+Important note:

+    Starting from 0.7.0.0, the configuration layout has been SIGNIFICANTLY CHANGED.
+Please check ``examples_files/config`` before filing a bug.
+This has been done to ease further development.

 If you're running Windows and you used the installer, you'll find a ``Configure XAVA`` shortcut in your Start Menu.